-As of June 30, 2024, the Company had approximately \$16.8 million of cash and cash equivalents.
-The Company's accumulated deficit at June 30, 2024 was approximately \$179.5 million.
-Given its current development plans and cash management efforts, the Company anticipates its cash resources will be sufficient to fund operations into the first quarter of 2025.

-However, based on the Company's current cash forecast and the Company's dependence on its ability to obtain additional financing to fund its operations in advancing the PGHD program into a Phase 3 trial, the Company concluded that its available cash and cash equivalents as of June 30, 2024 may not be sufficient to fund its operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to the Company's ability to continue as a going concern.
+As of September 30, 2024, the Company had approximately \$13.5 million of cash and cash equivalents.
+The Company's accumulated deficit at September 30, 2024 was approximately \$187.0 million.
+Based on the Company's current cash forecast and the Company's dependence on its ability to obtain additional financing to fund its operations in advancing the PGHD program into a Phase 3 trial, the Company concluded that its available cash and cash equivalents as of September 30, 2024 may not be sufficient to fund its operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to the Company's ability to continue as a going concern.

-If the Company is not able to raise additional funding and its available liquidity becomes insufficient to meet the Company's obligations as they come due, management's plan is to raise additional equity or financing to fund the Company's future operations.
-There can be no assurances that such financing will be available on terms that are favorable to the Company, or at all.
+Although management plans to complete the 2024 Merger in a timely manner, there can be no assurances that the 2024 Merger will close or, if it does close, that it would provide sufficient financing to continue operations.
+If the 2024 Merger does not close for any reason, there can be no assurance that any other financing will be available on terms that are favorable to the Company, or at all.
 The Company has taken certain steps to delay or reduce the scope of its research programs and limit its operations until it is able to obtain additional funding.
-If the Company is unable to raise additional funding to meet its working capital needs in the future, it will be forced to further delay or reduce the scope of its research programs, including its LUM-201 Phase 3 trial, and/or limit or cease its operations.
+If the 2024 Merger does not close, the Company will be forced to further delay or reduce the scope of its research programs, including its LUM-201 Phase 3 trial, and/or limit or cease its operations.